Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 1. Issue a written summons, which includes the specific charge, possible outcomes, and a brief recitation of the allegations supporting the charge.
 If expulsion is a possible outcome, the summons will inform the Respondent that expulsion precludes matriculation at any UNC constituent institution.
 The summons will inform the student of the following options for resolution of the disciplinary charge:

 2. Accept Responsibility but not the Outcome(s): The respondent may choose to go forward with an Outcome-Only Case Resolution Meeting.
 In this case the respondent accepts responsibility for the charge(s) but not the proposed outcome(s) and shall have an opportunity to recommend alternative outcomes.
-The Associate Director for Student Conduct (or designee) shall provide the Respondent and Complainant (if applicable), a written notice of time, place, and format of the Case Resolution Meeting.
+The Director for Student Conduct (or designee) shall provide the Respondent and Complainant (if applicable), a written notice of time, place, and format of the Case Resolution Meeting.
 This notice of the Case Resolution Meeting will be sent to the student’s UNCSA email account; other delivery methods may be utilized if appropriate.
 A student who accepts responsibility and chooses an outcome-only Case Resolution Meeting can appeal the outcomes but cannot appeal their acceptance of responsibility.

 3. Deny Responsibility: Plead “not responsible” and request a Case Resolution Meeting.
 The respondent shall have the opportunity to present their evidence and defense through witness testimony and written documents.
 A respondent may request this form of resolution if they would like your entire case heard from start to finish because they disagree with both the charge(s) and the outcome(s), or because there is a significant question of fact.
-The Associate Director for Student Conduct (or designee) shall provide the respondent and complainant (if applicable), a written notice of time, place, and format of the Case Resolution Meeting.
+The Director for Student Conduct (or designee) shall provide the respondent and complainant (if applicable), a written notice of time, place, and format of the Case Resolution Meeting.
 This notice of the Case Resolution Meeting will be sent to the student’s UNCSA email account; other delivery methods may be utilized if appropriate.

-*In Major Cases involving Complainants: If the respondent accepts responsibility for violation(s) including Title IX charges of Sexual Misconduct, the Associate Director of Student Conduct will request a meeting with the complainant to discuss the proposed resolution and to determine whether the complainant accepts resolution.
-The Associate Director of Student Conduct (or designee) will provide the Complainant with a summary outlining the proposed determinations on responsibility and sanction(s) and the rationale related only to those Sexual Misconduct violation(s).
+*In Major Cases involving Complainants: If the respondent accepts responsibility for violation(s) including Title IX charges of Sexual Misconduct, the Director of Student Conduct will request a meeting with the complainant to discuss the proposed resolution and to determine whether the complainant accepts resolution.
+The Director of Student Conduct (or designee) will provide the Complainant with a summary outlining the proposed determinations on responsibility and sanction(s) and the rationale related only to those Sexual Misconduct violation(s).
 The complainant has three Days to respond to an offer of a resolution.

 1. A complainant who accepts a resolution must voluntarily accept the determinations on responsibility and outcomes(s) accepted by the respondent and waives his/her right to a Case Resolution Meeting.
-The resolution must be in writing and signed by the complainant and the Associate Director of Student Conduct.
+The resolution must be in writing and signed by the complainant and the Director of Student Conduct.
 The signed resolution may not be appealed.

 2. If both the respondent and the complainant accept the resolution, the case is resolved with a waiver of a Major Case Resolution Meeting and no further right of appeal.